 - Beat 2 cups of unsalted butter on a medium speed for 30 seconds until smooth with a paddle attachment / stand mixer or a hand mixer.

 - Mix in 1 Tbsp vanilla extract or vanilla bean paste and 1/2 tsp salt on a low speed.

-- Slowly add in 7 cups of powdered sugar, 1 cup at a time.
+- Slowly add in 7 cups of powdered sugar while mixing slowly on the lowest setting.
 Half way through add in 3 Tbsp of heavy cream or milk to make it easier to mix.
 I like to place a kitchen towel over my mixer to contain any powdered sugar clouds.

 - Mix on low until the ingredients are fully incorporated and the desired consistency is reached.